MathieuNls/bianca/bianca.md

 # Case Study Results {#sec:result}

+In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
+The main research question addressed by this case study is: Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?

 \input{tex/result}

 Table \ref{tab:results} shows the results of applying BIANCA in terms of the company name, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.